American League Against War and Fascism

 The American League Against War and Fascism was an organization formed in 1933 by the Communist Party USA and pacifists united by their concern as Nazism and Fascism rose in Europe.
 In 1937 the name of the group was changed to the American League for Peace and Democracy.
 Rev. Dr. Harry F. Ward headed the organization.
+It was the US affiliate of the World Committee Against War and Fascism.

 Organizational history

-Formation
+The American League was formed at the US Congress Against War, a gathering of activists arranged by the CPUSA in 1933.

-The American League Against War and Fascism, though it attempted to attract as broad a following as possible and included members of the Roosevelt administration, was based primarily in the working class and its leadership was largely socialist and communist.
+The American League Against War and Fascism, attempted to attract as broad a following as possible and included members of the Roosevelt administration.
 By 1937, its Communist Party members boasted that 30 percent of the entire organized labor movement was represented in the League, and labor delegates occupied 413 of the 1416 seats at the national convention.
 African-Americans were also well represented in both the leadership and rank-and-file delegates.

-1937 name change

 In 1937 the organization changed its name to the American League for Peace and Democracy.
 Helen Silvermaster was associated with this group.

+At its peak in 1939, the American League claimed over 20,000 dues paying members, and 1,023 affiliated organizations, bringing its combined membership to around 7 million members.